Related Blog Posts

 See Our Blog

-It has recently been revealed that private lenders have made changes to their criteria for new build loans, signalling greater commitment to new builds as the market continues to warm to the sector.
+It has recently been revealed that private mortgage lenders have made changes to their criteria for new build loans, signalling greater commitment to new builds as the market continues to warm to the sector.

 Since the financial crash, new builds have become notoriously hard to find funding for, with risk playing a significant role in decisions to refuse lending.
 Many banks are wary of the resale value on a new build and the consequences if a borrower were to default on a payment… A new build depreciates in value as soon as someone moves in, just like driving a car straight for the forecourt, so the property’s key selling point (the fact that it’s brand new) no longer applies once sold.